+However, many human resource experts feel that employers should inform all applicants of their status.
 Failure to do so might discourage applicants from considering the employer for other, more suitable vacancies and might also create a negative impression of the organization with the applicant's associates.
 In many industries, applicants are also customers or potential customers and most employers want to avoid alienating their patrons.

-Reasons Why A Company Doesn't Notify Applicants
+Reasons Why Companies Don't Notify Applicants

-- Volume: Companies receive an average of 250 resumes per position.
+1. Volume: Companies receive an average of 250 resumes per position.
 It's tough enough to deal with the bulk of those emails, let alone respond to each person individually with a rejection.

-- Fear of a lawsuit: A rejection letter could potentially bring on legal action, depending on how it's written.
+2. Fear of a lawsuit: A rejection letter could potentially bring on legal action, depending on how it's written.
 From an employers' standpoint, it can seem better to send no letter at all than risk a potential lawsuit.

 There are other reasons companies may hold off on notifying applicants.
 In some cases, the company may change directions, and decide not to fill the position anymore.
 The posting may be removed from the website, but typically, the company won't inform applicants of these internal workings.

 Federal Government Notification Requirements

-In 2009, the federal government established requirements for agencies to notify candidates of their status during the screening process as part of its "end-to end hiring initiative."
+In 2009, the federal government established requirements for agencies to notify candidates of their status during the screening process as part of its "end-to-end hiring initiative."

-Notification must take place at least four times during the process—upon receipt of the application when the application is evaluated against the requirements for the job, when a decision is made about whether to refer the candidate to the selecting official and when the final employment decision is made.
+Notification must take place at least four times during the process—upon receipt of the application, when the application is evaluated against the requirements for the job, when a decision is made about whether to refer the candidate to the selecting official, and when the final employment decision is made.